The Master of Business Administration (MBA) is the world’s most popular postgraduate business degree, and it can be an expensive one to pursue.

 But choose the right country to pursue your MBA and you just might have the best of both worlds: a useful degree without breaking the bank.

-The five cheapest countries to get an MBA:
+The cheapest countries to get an MBA

 Germany

-Depending on the institute and programme, MBA tuition fees in Germany range from 3,400 euros (US$3,860) to 44,000 euros (US$49,990) per year.
-This is because most universities in Germany are owned by the state.
+Depending on the institute and programme, MBA tuition fees in Germany range from 3,400 euros (US$3,644) to 44,000 euros (US$47,153) per year.

 A German master’s programme is categorised as either consecutive (pursuing master’s after obtaining a bachelor’s degree from Germany) or non-consecutive.
 Consecutive courses are the most common master’s programme in Germany and they are often free.
-Whereas non-consecutive courses focus on a more highly specialised subject area and are most likely to charge fees.
+Meanwhile, non-consecutive courses focus on a more highly specialised subject area and are most likely to charge fees.

 Malaysia